rustamkakar/Joystream-maxlevush/Content_Curator_WG_OKRs.md

 Curator Lead must provide his OKRs via reply [on thread](https://testnet.joystream.org/#/forum/threads/478)

-Content Curators must provide his OKRs via reply [on thread](https://testnet.joystream.org/#/forum/threads/478)
+Content Curators must provide their OKRs via reply [on thread](https://testnet.joystream.org/#/forum/threads/478)

 ## 5. Duration of the OKRs reporting period

 Reporting period is `1 week` (Monday-Sunday).
 When the period is over - you have `24 hours` for submit your OKRs work.
-Reportind day is `Monday`
+Reportind day for last period is `Monday`